AnAsianGangster/AnAsianGangster/README.md

 ## I'm more of a backend developer.

--   🔭 I'm currently working on a Vue Gin Redis Mysql project.
+-   🔭 I'm currently working on a Spring Boot project.
--   🌱 I’m currently learning **Go, Vue and Algorithms**
+-   🌱 I’m currently learning **Java, MySQL and Vue**
 -   🥅 2021 Goals: Learn more
 -   ⚡ a Paradox gamer